 Winner: Apple iPhone 7

 Right now, because you can buy it in more places, with fewer restrictions, and it won’t stop working if it gets wet, the iPhone 7 has to take the win.
-Don’t dismiss the Pixel yet though, we’ve yet to test out two areas where it could very easily fight back and take the win.
-Check back soon.
+Don’t dismiss the Pixel.
+It’s easily our favorite Android phone, and it’s easy to be beguiled by the excellent camera, clean and regularly updated Android.